steveschofield/build-beginner-ethical-hacking-environment/kali-rdp-container/README.md

 Using a container with a functional Kali instance is easier than using a local hypervisor such as vmware, virtualbox, hyper-v and make available on MacBook, Windows or Linux.
 Each solution either physical, virtual machine, virtualization or vagrat along with containers.
 There are options.
 I used port 3390 but you can also use 3389 (standard rdp port)

-## To:do

-Persistenc changes of container to last reboots / restarts.

 ## Build container

 Type :